-Healthcare: What Can Be Accomplished By High Profile Collaborations
+Healthcare: High Profile Collaborations

 In early 2018, the announced collaboration between Jeff Bezos (Amazon), Warren Buffet (Berkshire Hathaway), and Jamie Dimon (JPMorgan Chase) set the health and financial sectors abuzz with speculation over what they might (or might not) be able to accomplish in health sector innovation.
 And, it should.
 Any collaboration between 2 of the three wealthiest people on the planet and 3 CEOs presiding over some of the largest companies both in their industries and in the world has transformational implications.
 Healthcare finance and delivery reform in the U.S., however, has claimed more failed efforts than the metaphorical Bermuda Triangle has planes, so a generous dose of skepticism seems in order.
 So, what might the collaboration reliably yield?